VRJP recurrence and fractional-moment decay for the \(H^{2|2}\) model's effective field on the hierarchical lattice: Fractional moment estimates

-We cut the sum over paths into two parts: from the beginning to the last visit of \(C_{k'}\) and the rest, for the second part, we distinguish three cases, either it jumps from \(C_{k'}\) to some \(B\) block, or it jumps to one of the \(\{C_{k+1} ,\cdots,C_{m-1}\}\), or it jumps to \(C_{k}\),
+We first split the path at the last visit to \(C_{k'}\).
+After that last visit, the path either jumps to some \(B\)-block, or to one of the blocks \(C_{k+1},\dots,C_{m-1}\), or to \(C_k\).
+Accordingly,

 Now